Travel + Discover York: Maine Vacation Guide

 Just steps from Short Sands Beach is Fun-O-Rama.
 Like the name implies, this beachside amusement arcade is fun for the whole family.

-The 10,000-square-foot seaside pavilion has more than 200 video and arcade games that hearken back to the old days of seaside arcades with a honky-tonk circus atmosphere, much like Old Orchard Beach amusements.
+The 10,000-square-foot seaside pavilion features more than 200 video and arcade games that harken back to the old days of seaside arcades, with a honky-tonk circus atmosphere, much like those found at Old Orchard Beach amusements.

 The kids will love it, and the beach is nearby when you’ve had your fill (or if you run out of quarters).